 The most important point that I missed in that piece was about the real contribution of Symphony as a company.
 I believe Symphony deserves a lot more credit for unleashing mobile penetration in the country, even in remote villages where people had limited access to mobile phones before Symphony.

-These two developments have helped to a few major events to take place later on.
-To my understanding, this was the second epoch of consumer technology industry and it was led by Symphony.
+These two developments have helped a few major events to take place later on.
+To my understanding, this was the second epoch of the consumer technology industry and it was led by Symphony.

 Unfortunately, Symphony has, so far, failed to take advantage of a mobile phone revolution that it has helped to happen, which many other vertical companies like Symphony, such as Apple, have managed to take advantage of through a string of innovations and strategic decisions.

 I do understand that it does not make sense to compare Symphony with Apple, in fact, it is absurd.
 But if you look at the reality where millions of people use your device on a daily basis, it makes perfect sense.
 The only difference was Symphony did not have any of the leverage, unlike Apple.

 bKash started in 2011.
 In many ways, bKash was enabled by the previous two epochs.
 If there was no mobile phone network and then if Symphony did not help in mobile phone penetration, it is almost impossible to imagine bKash.
 This is one of the fundamental characteristics of the previous two epochs, both have enabled the following to happen.